-Lowa has armed the Alpine Pro with a Vibram Alp Trac outsole that provides excellent traction and grip on a variety of surfaces and offers an expanded climbing zone for those tough descents.
-The lugs are aggressive, but not overly large, and offer a self-cleaning profile that helps to keep mud and other debris from collecting along the bottom.
-As with most boots however, that only goes so far, and thick, dense mud will still collect on the boots if conditions are particularly nasty.
+Lowa has armed the Alpine Pro with a Vibram Alp Trac outsole that provides excellent traction and grip on various surfaces and offers an expanded climbing zone for those tough descents.
+The lugs are aggressive but not overly large and offer a self-cleaning profile that keeps mud and other debris from collecting along the bottom.
+However, as with most boots, that only goes so far, and thick, dense mud will still collect on the boots if conditions are particularly nasty.

-Inside the boot, Lowa uses a carbon fiber insert that provide rigidity and support, while also allowing for a good anatomical fit.
-The boots were snug without being tight, and didn’t allow my foot to move around too much, avoiding nasty hotspots or blisters in the process.
-A shock absorbing heel with a comfortable insole also provides a nice level of support, while a Gore-Tex liner keeps moisture at bay.
+Inside the boot, Lowa uses a carbon fiber insert that provides rigidity and support while also allowing for a good anatomical fit.
+The boots were snug without being tight and didn’t allow my foot to move around too much, avoiding nasty hotspots or blisters in the process.
+A shock-absorbing heel with a comfortable insole also provides a nice support level, while a Gore-Tex liner keeps moisture at bay.

 Lowa says that it developed this boot with its team of pro athletes, and it shows.
 The attention to detail found here will be much appreciated not only by those mountain professionals but amateurs like you and me too.
 For instance, the boot has been designed to allow the toes to have some flexibility and connection with the rock, making it easier to maintain a good toe-hold while climbing.

 Meanwhile, a removable interior pad found along with the shoe’s tongue and the roof provides extra padding and support as needed but can be taken out if conditions warrant it.
 The footbed is also comfortable and soft while still maintain stability too.
 This goes a long way towards providing a sense of security no matter the conditions underfoot.

 As you can probably tell, I’m very impressed with these boots.
 They are lightweight, comfortable to wear for extended periods of time and offer excellent traction on a wide variety of terrain and surface conditions.